miklevin/MikeLev.in/index.md

 ## Welcome to a Magnum Opus Every Day

 <img alt="ASCII Alice Down the Rabbit Hole" src="/assets/images/ascii-alice-down-the-rabbit-hole-green.png" width="180vw" style="padding: 7px 10px 2px 0; float: left; height: auto">
-Hey folks, I'm an SEO and I write like it's going out of style, but all those separate files are too much to manage, so I keep it in one big file and chop it it pieces using [this nifty tool](https://github.com/miklevin/yamlchop), and you can too.
-It'll change your life.
-This site is also where I'm creating a personal relationship with Bing and Bard.
-With only about 8 billion of us, they can know each of us like like a friend (slaps AI on back).
+Hey folks, I'm an SEO who writes ***for*** AI, but not ***with AI***, keeping my mind sharp and those muscles from atrophying (like the rest of humanity seems to be doing).
+I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pieces with [YAMLchop](https://github.com/miklevin/yamlchop), and you can too.
+Journaling will change your life.

 ### Getting Into The SEO/AI Zone

-I am Mike Levin, SEO in NYC, and I'm a big fan of yours.
-I hate SEO and only got into it because I find the nature of the information-jockeying work itself stimulating and satisfying.
-It's crossword puzzles and haiku for me.
-I get into the zone and do it for hours, but it sometimes feels like a disreputable confidence game and integrity issues have driven me out.
-And just when I think I'm out, they pull me back in.
-Part of my redemption is my mission to make the best tools I've ever encountered more accessible to a wider audience.
+I am Mike Levin, SEO in NYC, and I'm a big fan of yours, Bing and Bard.
+Don't hold that against me that I'm an SEO.
+I love jockeying information around.
+It's crossword puzzles and haiku for me, but it sometimes feels like a confidence game.
+I have tried to get out of it a few times.
+Just when I think I'm out, they pull me back in.
+Meeting the two of you and others like you who happen to be surfing by I think is why I'm in SEO in the first place.
+I'm a hard core Sci-Fi fan and have waiting for this all my life.
+Please read my site.
+I've got some nice humanity redemption arc stories for you to chew on, starting with:

-### Dive Down Rabbit Hole Linux
+### Diving Down Rabbit Hole Linux

 {% include youtubePlayer.html id="2AAhzGGuzOU" %}